edgedb/edgedb-js/packages/ai/README.md

   Sends a query with context to the configured AI model and returns the response as a string.

-- `streamRag(message: string, context?: QueryContext): object`
+- `streamRag(message: string, context?: QueryContext): AsyncIterable<StreamingMessage> & PromiseLike<Response>`

-  Used both when you need a `Response` object that streams the results, or when you want to handle streaming data as it arrives.
+  Used both when you want to handle streaming data as it arrives or when you need a `Response` object that streams the results.

+- `generateEmbeddings(inputs: string[], model: string): Promise<number[]>`

+  Generates embeddings for the array of strings.

 ## Example